rrg92/powershai/docs/en-US/providers/openai/README.md

 Set-OpenaiToken
 ```

-If you are running in the background (without interactivity), the token can be configured using the environment variable `OPENAI_API_KEY`.
+If you are running in the background (without interactivity), the token can be configured using the `OPENAI_API_KEY` environment variable.

-With the token configured, you are ready to invoke and use the Chat of PowershAI:
+With the token configured, you are ready to use the Powershai Chat:

 ```
-ia "Hello, I am speaking with you from PowershAI"
+ia "Hello, I'm talking to you from Powershai"
 ```

 And, obviously, you can invoke the commands directly: